 The MSPCA opposes coyote and all wildlife killing contests because of their unsporting nature, their exploitation of wildlife, and their disregard for ecological impacts.
-These contests incentivize killing as many animals as possible for cash and prizes, a position opposed by animal advocates and hunting communities alike.
+These contests incentivize killing as many animals, or the largest, or sometimes the smallest animal, for cash and prizes.
+These brutal, senseless contests are out of step with modern society and are decried by animal advocates, ethical hunters, and Fish and Game Commissioners alike.

 More about coyote and wildlife killing contests: